piryopt/pienryhmien-optimointi/documentation/project_meetings.md

 ### Sprint retrospective

-* Participants: the project team and the tutor
+* Participants: the project team and the sponsor
 * When: at the end of every sprint, immediately after the sprint review meeting
 * Practises:
   * [The Mad Sad Glad discussion frame](https://www.teamretro.com/retrospectives/mad-sad-glad-retrospective)
-  * The tutor as the facilitator
+  * The sponsor as the facilitator
   * Safe space to speak up

 ### Sprint planning meeting

-* Participants: the project team and the tutor
+* Participants: the project team and the sponsor
 * When: after the sprint retrospective meeting
-* Practises:
+* Agenda:
-  * User stories agreed in the sprint review are added in the sprint backlog
+  * User stories agreed in the sprint review are added in the sprint backlog + add MISC task for all task that are not related to a specific user story but need to be done
   * The team will define technical tasks to each user story
   * Sharing the tasks